 The Barred Plymouth Rock, or Barred Rock, is the most well-known and popular.
 It comes with white and black barred plumage.
 The stripes act as camouflage in shady areas.

-There are some breeds, like the Dominique and Malines, that have a very similar look.
+Some breeds, like the Dominique and Malines, have a very similar look.
 It can be difficult to recognize the Barred Rock at quick glance for beginners.

 A Barred Plymouth Rock should have a very defined barring pattern.
 The Dominique has a more fuzzy pattern.
 Dominique chickens also come with a rose comb, whereas Plymouth Rocks have a single comb with five points.